 Verbs in the 連用形 can be very noun-like.
-There is a hierarchy of how noun-like, but we’ll consider any degree of change in this way to be 連用形の名詞化.
 Whether the result is actually a true-noun, a limited noun, or rarely like a noun shouldn't distract us from noting how verbs in this form can clearly deviate from a truly verbal meaning.

 First, let’s assume that a lot of verbs can at least be noun-like in some contexts.
 We can see at least five different types of resultant noun phrases.